Defra-Data-Science-Centre-of-Excellence/Git_Guide/README.md

 - Git allows multiple developers to work on their own local version of the same project simultaneously without affecting the remote “master” copy.
 - If you’ve followed the [**SCE VM setup guide**](https://animated-system-bf6fb80a.pages.github.io/getting_started/sce.html#requesting-a-virtual-machine), then Git should already be installed on your virtual machine.
 If you haven't followed the guide, then please complete this essential first step.
 ![Image](https://github.com/user-attachments/assets/d392fb1f-30c0-49f5-91cd-17d3003795a8)
+- As you can see from the diagram, working with Git involves creating a copy (branch) of the "master" code, making changes to the code, then having those changes incorporated (merged) into the "master" codebase.
+This both preserves the integrity of the "master" branch and allows the blue and orange user to work simultaneously without overwriting each other's work.
+- We will cover how to do all of this shortly.

 ## What is GitHub?
 - GitHub is one of many websites that can host Git  repositories online (remotely).